 Osmundastrum cinnamomeum, Cinnamon Fern

 This is a huge fern that loves the care Mother Nature gives it.
-It does not need special anything to grow, become extra large and a beautiful strong statement in any garden landscaping theme.
-It's a wonderful addition to a border of a property providing a beautiful yet elegant scenery bordering your property when planted underneath shade trees in the wild.
-It's also great to plant in swamps to keep them clean and helps prevent stagnant water and knats and misquitoes.
+It does not need special anything to grow, become extra large and a beautiful, strong statement in any garden landscaping theme.
+It's a lovely addition to a border of a property providing a stunning yet elegant scenery bordering your property when planted underneath shade trees in the wild.
+It's also great to plant in swamps to keep them clean and helps prevent stagnant water and knits and mosquitoes.

 Cinnamon Fern will eventually die in the winter but will be back.
 It is known as a living fossil with evidence of this plant dating back to 75 million years.
 It is also used to help grow along with orchids.
-The cinnamon fern loves partial shade and does well in 60% sun light also.
+The cinnamon fern loves partial shade and does well with 60% sunlight too.
 Ferns are hardy species that's been living long before people existed research has found.